Richard Dawkins' 8-buttoned Creation Machine

 Weak nuclear force constant

-+ too much hydrogen would convert to helium; stars would convert too much matter into heavy elements; life would not be possible
++ too much hydrogen would convert to helium; stars would convert too much matter into heavier elements; life would not be possible

-– too little helium would be produced; stars would convert too little matter into heavy elements; life would not be possible
+– too little helium would be produced; stars would convert too little matter into heavier elements; life would not be possible

-Strength of force of gravity at all time stages of universe
+Strength of force of gravity at all time stages of the universe

 + stars would be too hot and would burn too rapidly and too unevenly